 Scheduling permitting, we can work night and day, weekdays, weekends, spring, summer, fall and winter.
 Rain, snow, or shine.
 We prefer the sunshine, but life happens even when conditions aren't always the most favourable, and without the pictures, where’s the proof?

 It's hard to look back on your life, if there is nothing to look at.
-Everyone appreciates being able to relive those special moments, or those activities that we, or our special someone(s) no longer do.
+Photographs let you relive those special moments, or those activities that we, or our special someone(s) no longer do.
 Have you ever regretted not having a photo taken of you or your child in the past, to be able to enjoy it later?
 And if you did, did you wish you had something that was of higher quality?
 Sometimes our memories don’t always work without a little help.
-Why not have the best images possible to bring it all back in glorious detail?
+Why not have the best images possible to bring the action back in glorious detail?
 That's why we do this.

-Most teams, clubs, organizations and workplaces, require their members to sign a photo release waiver form when they became a member.
-This can avoid the potential for awkward conversations during a public photoshoot.
-GASP Photographics will always obtain confirmation of this before entering into an agreement involving Public Sales.
+It is for this reason, that most teams, clubs, organizations and workplaces, require their members to sign a photo release waiver form when they became a member.
+This can help avoid the potential for awkward conversations between the photographer and spectators during a photoshoot, or parents and coaches afterwards.

-Not that we ever expect this to be the case, but if for some reason you do not like enough of the guaranteed number of photos that were included in the package you purchased, we will do a second take.* It's as simple as that.
+Not that we ever expect this to come into play, but if you have put down a deposit, and you did not like enough of the watermarked photos, we presented to you for review, to purchase, we will do a second take.* It's as simple as that.

 * If a second take is requested, digital images from the first take will remain available as additional images, at $15.00 per image.